kongmunist/mywebsite/pages/blog/timetradeoff.md

 If you've glanced at the project section of my website at all, you may realize that almost every project I do spans only a month, maybe two at most.
 And if I were more inclined to talk about what I'm doing vs. doing what I'm doing, you would perhaps realize that most of my projects take place over the span of a week or two.
 Any longer, and I lose interest or the project becomes tedious as progress slows, and any shorter, I feel like I can't have done anything worth talking about.

 In contrast, I have a friend (who now has a Wikipedia page) who has spent the past three years working on the same project.
-He is widely recognized for his achievements, and I won't spend another three sentences stroking his ego cause I know he hates being publicly renowned and I don't want to get hit next time I see him.
+He is widely recognized for his achievements, and I won't spend another sentence stroking his ego cause I know he hates being publicly renowned.
+Regardless, he is a perfect example of what I cannot do: spend his time on one thing and only one thing.

 Two very different approaches to